amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 A 1-byte, unsigned integer that tells the reader what the next expression represents and how the bytes that follow should be interpreted.

-**optional parameter**<br/>
-A parameter that can have its corresponding subform(s) omitted when the macro is invoked.
-A parameter is optional if both it and the parameters that follow it in the macro signature can accept an empty stream.

 **parameter**<br/>
-A named input to a macro, as defined by its signature.
+An input to a macro, as defined by its signature.
-At expansion time a parameter produces a stream of values.
+At expansion time a parameter produces zero or one values.

 **qualified macro reference**<br/>
 A macro reference that consists of a module name and either a macro name exported by that module, or a numeric address within the range of the module's exported macro table.
-In TDL, these look like _module-name_::_name-or-address_.
+In text, these look like :_module-name_::_name-or-address_.

-**required parameter**<br/>
-A macro parameter that is not _optional_ and therefore requires an argument at each invocation.

-**rest parameter**<br/>
-A macro parameter—always the final parameter—declared with `*` or `+` cardinality,
-that accepts all remaining individual arguments to the macro as if they were in an implicit _expression group_.
-Applies to Ion text and TDL.
-Similar to "varargs" parameters in Java and other languages.

 **segment**<br/>
 A contiguous partition of a _document_ that uses the same _encoding module sequence_.
-Segment boundaries are caused by directives: an IVM starts a new segment (ending the prior segment, if any), while `encoding` directives end segments (with a new one starting immediately afterward).
+Segment boundaries are caused by directives: an IVM, `set_symbols`, `add_symbols`, `set_macros`, `add_macros`, `use`, and `encoding` directives end segments (with a new one starting immediately afterward).
-`import` and `module` directives can also end a segment if they are redefining a module binding that was in the encoding module sequence.
+The `import` and `module` directives can also end a segment if they are redefining a module binding that was in the encoding module sequence.

 **shared module**<br/>
 A module that exists independent of the data stream of an Ion document.
 It is identified by a name and version so that it can be imported by other modules.

 **signature**<br/>
-The part of a macro definition that specifies its "calling convention", in terms of the shape, type, and cardinality of arguments it accepts.
+The (derived) part of a macro definition that specifies its "calling convention", in terms of the shape and type of arguments it accepts.

 **symbol table directive**<br/>
 A top-level struct annotated with `$ion_symbol_table`.
 Defines a new encoding environment without any macros.
-Valid in Ion 1.0 and 1.1.

-**system e-expression**<br/>
-An _e-expression_ that invokes a _macro_ from the _system-module_ rather than from the _active encoding module_.

-**system macro**<br/>
-A macro provided by the Ion implementation via the system module `$ion`.
-System macros are available at all points within Ion 1.1 segments.
+Valid in Ion 1.0.
+In Ion 1.1, this is effectively a no-op because it has been replaced by the `add_symbols`, `set_symbols`, and `use` directives.

 **system module**<br/>
-A standard module named `$ion` that is provided by the Ion implementation, implicitly installed so that the system symbols and system macros are available at all points within a document.
+A standard module named `$ion` that is provided by the Ion implementation, implicitly installed so that the system symbols are available at all points within a document.
 Subsumes the functionality of the Ion 1.0 system symbol table.

 **system symbol**<br/>